 What are the best car insurance companies for low-income drivers?
 Most states require drivers to have car insurance.
-However, locating cheap coverage can be difficult if your budget is very tight.
-However, you need to know that there are easy ways to find the best insurance policies for low-income drivers that won’t exceed our budgets.
+But it can be quite difficult to locate cheap coverage if your budget is very tight.
+However, you need to know that there are easy ways to locate the best insurance policies for low-income drivers that won’t trespass on our budgets.

 For instance, purchasing the state-required minimum auto insurance is a good way for low-income drivers to find cheap policies.
-According to research, the average cost of state minimum insurance is about 70% cheaper than a standard full-coverage policy with collision and comprehensive coverage.
-Other good ways to locate the best car insurance companies for low-income drivers are by living in a location that has a state-sponsored auto insurance program or by comparing quotes.
+According to research, the average cost for state-minimum insurance is about 70% cheaper than a standard full coverage policy that has collision and comprehensive coverage.
+Other effective ways to find the best car insurance companies for low-income drivers include living in a state that offers a government-sponsored auto insurance program or by comparing quotes from multiple providers.

 Best Car Insurance Companies For Low-Income Drivers

-If you’re found liable for an accident and don’t have insurance, you may face significant financial hardship in covering the medical expenses of others involved.
-And this could result in a bad financial predicament.
+If you are responsible for an accident and you don’t have insurance, it may be quite difficult paying for other people’s medical bills.
+And this could result in a bad predicament financially.
 Due to these reasons, few states offer car insurance programs to help low-income drivers get coverage.
 The details and requirements of the state-sponsored programs depend on the state you are living in.

 California’s Low-Cost Auto Insurance Program (CLCA)